O-K-G/ai-app/README.md

 You can simply use the app by following this URL: https://ai-app-coral.vercel.app

-## Requirements for running the code in development:
+## Requirements for running the code in development

 1. Node.js 22.11.0 and above. https://nodejs.org/en/download

-## How to run it:
+## How to run it

 1. Clone from here: https://github.com/O-K-G/ai-app
 2. Unzip.